filamentphp/filament/packages/forms/docs/04-layout/04-tabs.md

     ->persistTabInQueryString('settings-tab')
 ```

-## Persisting the current tab in the session
+## Persisting the current tab in the LocalStorage

-To save the current tab in the session instead of relying on the URL's query string, you can change this behavior using the `persistTabInSession()` method:
+To save the current tab in the LocalStorage instead of relying on the URL's query string, you can change this behavior using the `persistTabInLocalStorage()` method:

 ```php
 use Filament\Forms\Components\Tabs;